Emotional Health and Wellbeing

 Mindfulness

-Mindfulness involves learning to direct our attention to our experience as it unfolds, moment by moment, with open-minded curiosity and acceptance.
+A further approach across school is around Mindfulness.
+This involves learning to direct our attention to our experience as it unfolds, moment by moment, with open-minded curiosity and acceptance.
 Rather than worrying about what has happened or might happen, it trains us to respond skillfully to whatever is happening right now, be that good or bad.

 How you can help at home